scikit-learn-contrib/skope-rules/README.md

 |

+The previous figure explains that skope-rules trains a tree based bagging estimator for a binary classification problem.
+It then extract and filter rules from this estimator based on minimum precision/recall thresholds.

-One of the original contribution of the package is the use of a semantic deduplication tree.
+One of the original contribution of the package is the optional use of another layer of filtering.
+It uses what we call a "semantic deduplication tree".
-It ensures that rules are diversified by design :
+This ensures that rules are diversified by design :

 |

 .. image:: ressources/semantic_deduplication_tree_schema.png

-As described in the previous schema the deduplication algorithm construct a ternary tree of depth *max_depth_duplication* that classify rules in subgroups that are semantically related.
+As described in the previous figure the deduplication algorithm construct a ternary tree of depth *max_depth_duplication* that classify rules in subgroups that are semantically related.
 The tree nodes represent the most represented variables in the rule set remaining in the current node.
 The tree edges differentiates three possibilities for a rule :